nikitavoloboev/data/future/future.md

 I try to get to this future as soon as possible by setting and completing my own personal [life goals](../focusing/goals.md).

+[Hopeful Pathway for Humanity](https://hopefulpathway.blainehansen.me/) is great too as are the many links below.

 ## Notes

 - [The primary ingredient for progress is optimism.
 The unwavering belief that something can be better is what drives the human race forward.](https://twitter.com/simonsinek/status/1461705827560136707)